Headhunterz: Early life and career

-2006-2007: Scantraxx & the beginning of Headhunterz
+2006-2007: Scantraxx and the beginning of Headhunterz

 The year 2006 saw the first Headhunterz release "Aiming for Your Brain/ Left Some Answers", on Scantraxx Special.
 Their debut release was followed by "The Sacrifice/D-Tuned", again on Scantraxx Special.
 "The Sacrifice" was the duo's most successful hit to date, Rebergen since stating his fond memories of the positive reception that The Prophet gave him the first time he heard it.
 Problems soon began to emerge when Rebergen came to the conclusion that he would be unable to perform and record for Scantraxx while simultaneously completing his course at the Rock Academy.
 Rebergen told van Putten of his decision to leave the Academy and hoped he would join and commit himself to Headhunterz and Scantraxx. van Putten then made the difficult decision to leave Rebergen, Scantraxx and Headhunterz and continue with his musical studies at the Rock Academy.
 Rebergen's first solo performance as Headhunterz was the 2006 edition of the Q-Dance event, Defqon.1.
 Following the final release of van Putten credited Headhunterz work, Scantraxx gave Rebergen his own sub label Scantraxx Reloaded which he would administer.
-Headhunterz first release on Scantraxx Reloaded was the three track Vinyl EP "Victim of My Rage" released in late 2006.
+Headhunterz' first release on Scantraxx Reloaded was the three track vinyl EP Victim of My Rage released in late 2006.
 The Prophet continued to nurture the young talent, inviting Headhunterz to perform alongside him at the popular annual Q-Dance event, Qlimax.

 The year 2007 proved to be a successful year for Headhunterz.
 He had his first collaborations with fellow Scantraxx artists The Prophet and Abject (DJ Frontliner).
-Along with the collaborations Headhunterz also released several successful solo tracks such as "Forever Az One" and "Rock Civilization" which is his most popular track on the streaming service Spotify.Headhunterz then performed at the 2007 editions of Q-Base and Qlimax.
+Along with the collaborations, Headhunterz also released several successful solo tracks such as "Forever Az One" and "Rock Civilization" which is his most popular track on the streaming service Spotify.
+Headhunterz then performed at the 2007 editions of Q-Base and Qlimax.
 He then created his first major anthem for the 2007 edition of Qlimax, "The Power of the Mind".
 Headhunterz then had his first solo performance at Qlimax and played alongside DJs who he admired, Technoboy and The Prophet.